Scientific name: Calidris ferruginea

 IUCN designation: Near Threatened

-The Curlew Sandpiper is a small to medium sized slender shorebird, known for their lengthy migration from their breeding grounds in Arctic Siberia to their wintering grounds in Sub-Saharan Africa, India, Sri Lanka and Australia — an extensive range!1.
+The Curlew Sandpiper is a small to medium sized slender shorebird, known for their lengthy migration from their breeding grounds in the Siberian Arctic to their wintering grounds in sub-Saharan Africa, India, Sri Lanka and Australia — an extensive range1!

-The Curlew Sandpiper can be identified by its rusty red head, neck, chest and underparts during their summer breeding season.
-During the non-breeding season, its plumage is dull grey.
-One can distinguish the highly gregarious curlew sandpiper from other shorebirds by identifying its longed decurved black bill, white rump, and the white fringes on its dark brown scapular and covert feathers1,3.
+The Curlew Sandpipers is typically 18-23 cm (7-9 in) long and have a wingspan of 38-41 cm (15-16 in)1,2.
+It can be identified by its rusty red head, neck, chest, and underparts during its summer breeding season.
+During the non-breeding season, the plumage is dull grey/brown with a white belly3.
+The legs and feet are black2.
+One can distinguish the highly gregarious Curlew Sandpiper from other shorebirds by identifying its long, decurved black bill, white rump, and the white fringes on its dark brown scapular and covert (upper and outer wing) feathers1,4.

 Given its range, the Curlew Sandpiper is exposed to multiple threats which are dependent on the site they occupy.
-The populations of Curlew Sandpiper which AMASS is following is threatened by habitat degradation due to urban/ industrial development and pollution.
-On the other hand, certain areas are threatened by intensive fish/benthic fauna harvesting, water-management and irrigation schemes1,4.
+The populations of Curlew Sandpiper which AMASS is following are threatened by habitat degradation due to urban/industrial development and pollution.
+Additionally, certain areas are threatened by intensive fish/benthic fauna harvesting, water management, and irrigation schemes1,5.